 University Dining Services has reduced the capacity for seating to allow for social distancing within OSU dining facilities.
-Some dining operations will only be available via an online ordering app to reduce waiting time and exposure risk.
+Some dining operations are only available via the online ordering app Grubhub to reduce waiting time and exposure risk.
 Take-out and delivery options are strongly encouraged.
+Learn more here.

 - What’s being done at the Student Union to keep everyone safe?

 In addition to campus protocols for social distancing and the wearing of face coverings, the Student Union will increase disinfection protocols for all high-touch areas.
 Restrooms will be sanitized every two hours.

 - How will the library be kept safe and operational?